jonasoesch/p9/4-experiment.md

 Participants who saw animated transitions did not switch back and forth between the charts as often as those who saw the static transitions.
 The difference is highly significant.

-On the other hand the *viewing durations* did not differ significantly between animated and static transitions.
+On the other hand, the *viewing durations* did not differ significantly between animated and static transitions.

 *Typing duration* was included for completeness and did not differ significantly between transition types.